Edwards-R/understanding_docs/resolving-interpretations.md

 |Concept author|Kirby|Notton & Dathe|
 |Concept year|1802|2008|

-In the case that the subject interpretation *is* the currently correct interpretation, this associated interpretation is itself:
+In the case that the subject concept *is* the currently correct concept, this associated concept is itself:

 |Attribute|Subject|Associated|
 |:--|:-:|:-:|